plotly/Dash.jl/README.md

 * Functions for creation components which have `children` property have two additional methods ``(children::Any; kwargs...)::Component`` and ``(children_maker::Function; kwargs..)::Component``. `children` must by string or number or single component or collection of components
 * ``make_handler(app::Dash; debug::Bool = false)`` makes handler function for using in HTTP package

+__Once you have run the code to create the Dashboard, go to `http://127.0.0.1:8080` in your browser to view the Dashboard!__

 ### Basic Callback
 ```jldoctest
 julia> import HTTP